-Figure 24: L{A1.1minute} noise levels at the Araluen monitoring location, April 2013
+Figure 24: L{A1,1minute} noise levels at the Araluen monitoring location, July 2014

-Figure 25: L{A1,1minute} noise levels at the Araluen monitoring location, May 2013
+Figure 25: L{A1,1minute} noise levels at the Araluen monitoring location, August 2014

-Figure 26: L{A1.1minute} noise levels at the Araluen monitoring location, June 2013
+Figure 26: L{A1,1minute} noise levels at the Araluen monitoring location, September 2014

-The $L{A1,1minute}$ result was excluded from the assessment on 31 occasions due to adverse meteorology.
-The $L{A1,1minute}$ noise levels did exceed the 45dB(A) criteria; however, review of recorded audio indicates that environmental noise sources including barking dogs and the passage of trains on the Gulgong to Sandy Hollow railway were the dominant L{A1} noise sources.
-Mining noise was not observed at any time during the audio review.
+The $L{A1,1minute}$ result was excluded from the assessment on 36 occasions due to adverse meteorology.
+The $L{A1,1minute}$ noise levels did exceed the 45 dB(A) criteria; however, review of recorded audio indicates that the majority of exceedences were the result of environmental noise sources including barking dogs, gusting wind and the passage of trains on the Gulgong to Sandy Hollow railway.